Nurturing Healing and Wholeness In Ourselves, Between One Another, and With Life

 Roots to Resiliency

 The Roots to Resiliency learning path is focused on deepening your personal relationship to grief and resiliency.
-These are foundational programs nourishing the roots of embodiment, cultural awareness, animist relating, ritual healing practice, and ancestral reclamation in the work of grieving.
+These are foundational programs nourishing the roots of embodiment, cultural awareness, ritual healing practice, Spirit relations, and ancestral reclamation in the work of grieving, and offer the groundwork towards the training path.
 Programs in this path include:

-- Coming Back to Ourselves: Embodiment and Culture in Grieving (pre-req for all other courses)
+- Coming Back to Ourselves: Embodiment and Culture in Grieving (Spring 2022)

-- Belonging to the World: Animism and Ritual for the Heart of Grief
+- Belonging to the World: Relationship and Ritual for the Heart of Grief (Fall 2022)

 Tending the Taproot